felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 2019](/posts/2019/10/why-i-shifted-from-physics-to-focus-on-software/).

-Machine learning was the hot buzzword at the time and so I was hired as a machine learning scientist, and chipped away at tasks for many months.
-Unfortunately, a few months in, things were clearly not working out.
+Machine learning was the hot buzzword at the time and so I was hired as a junior machine learning scientist.

+A few months in,  it became apparent that things were clearly not working out.
 There was no science to my methods.
 I just cobbled algorithms together and hoped they would work magically.
 With machine learning, I was simply "not on my X", as we say in French, meaning I